shikhar394/SIA/README.md

 SIA aims to use artificial intelligence and machine learning algorithms to help recommend potentially ideal career paths for students based on the academic and professional experiences they wish to share, allowing students to explore a diverse range of fields and interests.

+## The problem we're trying to solve.
+As juniors in college, we have experienced the issue of not identifying our true passions due to a lack of flexibility in career paths as well as traditional definitions of “success”, leading to a myopic view of our futures.
+We wish to help students find their true calling.

 ## Our motivation behind starting this project.
-Contemporary culture tells us to reach certain milestones in order to be "successful" while these often drive us away from our true** passion.
+Contemporary culture tells us to reach certain milestones in order to be "successful" while these often drive us away from our **true** passion.
 Our passion and determination to challenge the norms of “success” and help college students achieve their dreams differentiate us from the crowd.
 Backed by our team’s mix of disciplines, passions, and skill sets, we confidently believe that we can tackle this pertinent issue effectively.